Sjors/nado-book/taproot/activation.md

 PR 21392 implementing block height: https://github.com/bitcoin/bitcoin/pull/21392

-SP: The idea of Speedy Trial can be implemented in two different ways.
-You can use the existing BIP 9 system that we already have.
-The argument for that would be that’s far less code because it already works.
-It is just for 3 months so why not just use the old BIP 9 code?
+Deciding on Speedy Trial was just one part of the equation.
+The next was determinig how to implement it, and for that, there were two different ways.
+The first was using the existing BIP 9 system.
+The argument for that would be that it’s far less code because it already works.
+It's just for 3 months so why not just use the old BIP 9 code?

 AvW: BIP 9 used dates in the future?